3 Ways to Close Sales with Non-Verbal Communication

 Smiles have magical capabilities.
 They really are contagious!
 Smile with genuine joy whenever it’s appropriate to do so during your interaction, even if it’s just when you first shake your beneficiary’s hand.
 Appropriate timing is fundamental.
 An ill-timed smile can actually make you seem less cooperative.
 A prime example of ill-timing is right when your presentation is closing up and numbers have been decided upon.
 A smile, in this case, could indicate that you walked away from the presentation with more than you’d initially bargained for.

 Not only will these non-verbal communication techniques boost your confidence but they’ll also help your beneficiary feel safe and secure in your products and services.
-For more information regarding verbal and non-verbal communication in your product presentations, contact a Regional Marketing Associate to learn more about individualized growth plans and agency building tools.
+For more information regarding verbal and non-verbal communication in your product presentations, contact a Regional Account Associate to learn more about individualized growth plans and agency building tools.